 Every year, there is a gathering at places of historical interest, sometimes having a connection with a famous Bliss and members can contact each other regarding common interests or to seek help with their own family history research.

-The Annual Bliss Gathering will be from Friday 13 to Sunday 15 September 2019 in Constable Country, Essex.
+The Annual Bliss Gathering was held from Friday 13 to Sunday 15 September 2019 in Constable Country, Essex.